 Car Refinance Costs

-Refinancing cars have minimal fees in comparison.
-There may be an administrative fee (sometimes called application fee) for terminating old loans.
-They typically include transfer of lien holder fees and state re-registration fees.
-This fee can vary depending on state and county, vehicle weight, engine horsepower, age of owner and driving record, and value of vehicle.
+There may be an administrative fee (sometimes called an application fee) for terminating old car loans, as well as transfer of lien holder fees, and state re-registration fees.
+These fees can vary depending on various factors.

 For more information about or to do calculations involving auto loans, please visit the Auto Loan Calculator.

 Refinance Credit Cards